refactoring-by-example/refactoringbyexample.com/_posts/2018-03-30-dastardly-duplication.md

 }
 ```

-By creating a `convert` function the convertion is defined once rather than repeating for every product type.
-The variable parts of the convertion have been extracted to objects (for lookup), which can easily be updated for change requests or additional products.
+By creating a `convert` function the conversion is defined once rather than repeating for every product type.
+The variable parts of the conversion have been extracted to objects (for lookup), which can easily be updated for change requests or additional products.

-The `dataFetcher` module has been significantly cleaned by eliminating duplication.
+Eliminating duplication has significantly cleaned the `dataFetcher` module.
 However, the refactoring of the fetching and conversion functions seem half baked.
 Should the fetching module have specific knowledge of HTTP requests or object conversion?
 Is this the right level of abstraction?
 The answers to this questions will be addressed in a sequent post.

 Thanks for reading.